 Radishes were never big on my “have to have list”.
-As you can see by the photo below, these are the tiny, spring radishes that you can find at the Farmer’s Market, where I found these last June.
+As you can see by the photo above, these are the tiny, spring radishes that you can find at the Farmer’s Market, where I found these one June.
 Together with small cucumbers (I buy the mini kind, packaged in 5/6 to a package and fairly symmetrical in size), these make an unbelievably yummy, crunchy salad.
 If you can’t get miniature cukes, use english or regular.
 If you use larger cukes, cut in half lengthwise and seed them first.
 Then cut into moons.
 Worth it.
 Also, if you have time, sprinkle some salt on them, let them drain for 30 minutes, rinse and towel dry.
 The more water you can get out makes them crunchier.

 Cucumber Radish Spring Salad